woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 * **False positive rate**: The number of times the model predicted an airplane, but there wasn't really a plane there
 * **False negative rate**: When there's a plane, but the model doesn't find it

 A good model will have a high **true positive rate**, and low **false positive** and **false negative** rates.
 There are a few metrics used widely in machine learning which combine these numbers together into a single score.
-Two common examples are **ROC curves** and **F1** scores.
+Two common examples are [**ROC curves**](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) and [**F1 scores**](https://en.wikipedia.org/wiki/F1_score).
 We'd like to apply these scores to our models, but there's a problem.
 These metrics are usually applied to data that's structured differently from our data, so there's some ambiguity in applying them to satellite imagery.
 There's more than one way to define the **true positive rate** and the **false positive rate**.
 We'll need to compare several different ways to do it and decide how to proceed.

 Starting with the **true positive rate**, here are two ways to measure it.
 1. Count each image pixel as a data point, and score the model based on how many pixels it classifies correctly.
-2. Use an object-based approach, where we could an object as detected only if it is sufficiently covered by the prediction.
-Predictions that did not find objects are false positives.
+2. Use an object-based approach, where an object is detected only if the prediction covers it sufficiently.
+And we count false positives by finding predictions that missed the target and do not cover any objects sufficiently.

-The first approach is really turning the problem into a segmentation problem, which is a different thing from detection.
+The first approach is really turning the problem into a [segmentation](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/image_segmentation.html) problem, which is a different thing from [object detection](https://www.mathworks.com/discovery/object-detection.html).
 That's not ideal for this case, because it makes large objects more important than small objects.
 If we're detecting aircraft, we want to weigh large aircraft like airliners equally with small aircraft like fighter jets.
 So pixel-counting won't do.

 The second approach makes more sense for us, but there are a few details to work out.
 First, how do we decide whether or not an object is detected.